insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The Azure App Configuration label name.
       - Optional
     * - <option>=<value>
       - The authentication method and its corresponding parameters to access the Azure App Configuration provider.
-Depending on the specified authentication method, you must also set the corresponding authentication parameters in the connection string.
-You can specify one of the following authentication methods:

-        - **Default Azure Credential**: The authentication to Azure App Configuration is done as a service principal (using either a client secret or client certificate) or as a managed identity depending on which parameters are set.
-This authentication method also supports reading the parameters as environment variables.
-This is the default authentication method.
-This method is used when no authentication value is set or by setting the option value to *AZURE_DEFAULT*.
-The optional parameters that can be set for this option include *AZURE_CLIENT_ID*, *AZURE_CLIENT_SECRET*, *AZURE_CLIENT_CERTIFICATE_PATH*, *AZURE_TENANT_ID*, and *AZURE_MANAGED_IDENTITY_CLIENT_ID*.

-        - **Service Principal with Client Secret**: The authentication to Azure App Configuration is done using the client secret.
-To use this method, you must set the option value to *AZURE_SERVICE_PRINCIPAL*.
-The required parameters that must be set for this option include *AZURE_SERVICE_PRINCIPAL*, *AZURE_CLIENT_ID*, *AZURE_CLIENT_SECRET*, and *AZURE_TENANT_ID*.

-        - **Service Principal with Client Certificate**: The authentication to Azure App Configuration is done using the client certificate.
-To use this method, you must set the option value to *AZURE_SERVICE_PRINCIPAL*.
-The required parameters that must be set for this option are *AZURE_SERVICE_PRINCIPAL*, *AZURE_CLIENT_ID*, *AZURE_CLIENT_CERTIFICATE_PATH*, and *AZURE_TENANT_ID*.

-        - **Managed Identity**: The authentication to Azure App Configuration is done using managed identity or managed user identity credentials.
-To use this method, you must set the option value to *AZURE_MANAGED_IDENTITY*.
-If you want to use a user-assigned managed identity for authentication, then you must specify the required parameter *AZURE_MANAGED_IDENTITY_CLIENT_ID*.

-        See `Authentication Parameters for Azure App Configuration Store <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-1EECAD82-6CE5-4F4F-A844-C75C7AA1F907>`__ for more information.
-Note that the Azure service principal with client certificate overrides Azure service principal with client secret.
+You can specify one of the following authentication methods: Default Azure Credential, Service Principal with Client Secret, Service Principal with Client Certificate, and Managed Identity.
+See :ref:`azureappauthmethods` for more information on these authentication methods and their corresponding parameters.
       - Optional

 **Azure App Centralized Configuration Examples**